NeoResearch/neocompiler-eco/README.md

 Check out Neo-Scan + Neon-Db, for instance.

+## Usefull Commands

+# Open docker of python
+`docker exec -it neo-python-all-in-one bash`

+`screen -ls`
+There are 3 screen as soon as it starts: pythonSyncing (NeoCompiling Eco Deploy and Invoke) pythonRPCAndRestfull (Restfull API used by the NeoScan Notifications) pythonGenesis (Runs for some couple of minutes in order to generate the first NEO-GAS and transfer to a wallet)

+use `screen -dr pythonXXX`, ex: screen -dr pythonSyn or pythonRPC or pythonGen

+# open csharpnodes

+`docker exec -it neo-csharp-nodes bash`
+`screen -ls` will show the csharop nodes
+Currently, there are 4 and some scripts for adding new ones

 ## Contributing

 * If you have ideas or issues, you can inform directly at github or contact us directly